 Upcoming Courses:

 Attendees will learn how to connect with an On-Demand interpreter, inclusive practices in working with interpreters, and participate in scenarios to practice learned skills, including communicating with people who use sign languages.
-Also, you will learn about the City of Madison’s Language Access Program, services, and compliance requirements.
+You will also learn about the City of Madison’s Language Access Program, services, and compliance requirements.

 Learning Objectives: